okta/samples-java-spring/README.md

-# AngularJS 1.x and Spring MVC Sample Application
+# AngularJS 1.x and Spring MVC Sample Applications

 ### Table of Contents